 The lung cancer team at UVA Cancer Center pioneered a specialized technique called to help locate and remove small or indeterminate lung nodules that may appear in results from imaging procedures.
-A major advantage to this procedure is that the whole nodule is removed rather than obtaining only a small sample of tissue.
-If it is cancerous or has the potential to become malignant, this is a life-saving procedure.
-We have successfully performed this technique on 250 patients with small, indeterminate lung nodules.
+During this procedure, the entire nodule is removed.
+If it is cancerous or has the potential to become malignant, radiotracer localization is a life-saving procedure.
+We have successfully performed this technique on 250 patients to date.

 Featured Article: Novel Collaboration Leads to New Treatment Options

 Sometimes the Most Promising Ideas Come from Unexpected Places

 At UVA, John Bushweller, PhD, and his team have identified a unique class of inhibitors that may block abnormal cell growth in acute myeloid leukemia.
 What’s more, Bushweller and his team quickly realized their discovery could be a paradigm for treating other forms of cancer, including ovarian, colon, and lung.
-Read the full article Investing in Hope, back cover.
+Read the full article in Investing in Hope, back cover.